icidasset/diffuse/src/Static/Info/Info.md

 ## Which services does it use?

-Isotach uses two layers of services, these layers are:
+Diffuse uses two layers of services, these layers are:

 1. User layer
 2. Music layer